gcallah/Economics/Capitalism/capitalism.md

 discussions of political economy.
 But just what are people talking about?

 For some conservatives, capitalism is [central to our American identity](https://www.aei.org/research-products/speech/the-capitalist-foundations-of-america/).
-This despite the fact that none of the founders had ever heard the term (it was not invented until 1850), and that no less illustrious a founder than James Madison advocated laws that "without violating the rights of property, reduce extreme wealth towards a state of mediocrity." (https://press-pubs.uchicago.edu/founders/documents/v1ch15s50.html)
+This is despite the fact that none of the founders had ever heard the term (it was not invented until 1850), and that no less illustrious a founder than James Madison advocated laws that "without violating the rights of property, reduce extreme wealth towards a state of mediocrity." (https://press-pubs.uchicago.edu/founders/documents/v1ch15s50.html)

-For the followers of Karl Marx, capitalism is the name of an economic system, which, while having unleashed great productive forces, relies on the exploitation of workers by a class of capitalists, who capture all the workers "surplus value" and put it in their pockets.
+For the followers of Karl Marx, capitalism is an economic system which, while having unleashed great productive forces, relies on the exploitation of workers by a class of capitalists, who capture all the workers "surplus value" and put it in their pockets.
 On the other hand, for Ayn Rand, capitalism is an "unknown ideal," which could possibly come about